bollu/bollu.github.io/README.txt

 - <a type="application/rss+xml" href="feed.rss"> RSS feed </a>
 - **It's useful to finish things.**

+# Techne, Da Vinci, Michalangelo, and Art

+- It would probably be the case that davinci and michalangelo would be considered as engineers, not artists!
+- Fine arts today has now become a vessel for philosophy.
+It seems to be disconnected from [techne](https://en.wikipedia.org/wiki/Techne)

 # Piano Arrangement of Pop Songs

 #### Most common Jazz chord changes